• Skip to primary navigation

 Instructions

-1. Combine the coconut cream, coconut oil & honey in a large mixing bowl.
+1. Make the coconut filling: Combine the coconut cream, coconut oil & honey or maple syrup in a large bowl.
 Then add the shredded coconut and mix well to combine.

-2. Lay a small tray or plate with baking paper.
-Form little balls with the hands.
-Once you've made all the balls, transfer to the freezer for a few minutes until they firm up and are cold (this is a must so the balls don't break apart in the next step).
+2. Form small balls of coconut: Lay a small tray or plate with parchment paper.
+Grab a bit of the coconut mixture with a spoon or small cookie scoop, and form small balls of coconut with the hands.
+Once you've made all the balls, transfer to the freezer for a few minutes until they firm up and are cold (otherwise they will break apart in the next step).

-3. Melt the chocolate using the double boiler method (see notes), and transfer to a small bowl.
+3. Cover the balls in chocolate.
+Melt the chocolate using the double boiler method (see notes), and transfer to a small bowl.
 Dip the balls into the chocolate (get rid of the excess chocolate).
 You can use a couple of spoons to do this process.

-4. Lay all the balls back on the baking paper and pour a bit of desiccated coconut on top.
+4. Lay all the balls back on the parchment paper and pour a bit of desiccated coconut on top.
 Let them cool in the fridge until the chocolate is completely solid.

 Notes